SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 Let us implement method lookup.

-### Method Lookup Scenario
+### Method Lookup Test Context

 To implement and test the method lookup, we should extend our scenario classes with a class hierarchy as shown in Figure *@fighierarchy@*.

 We introduce two superclasses above `CInterpretable`: `CInterpretableRoot` and its subclass `CInterpretableSuperclass`.
-With this setup, we can test all interesting situations, even the ones leading to infinite loops if our method lookup is wrongly implemented.
+With this setup, we can test all interesting situations, even the ones leading to infinite loops.
+This can happen if our method lookup is wrongly implemented.

 ![A simple hierarchy for self-send lookup testing. % width=70&anchor=fighierarchy](figures/SimpleHierarchy.pdf)